PNCA Starts Work On Cultural Programmes - UrduPoint

 PNCA Starts Work On Cultural Programmes

-An official of PNCA Asmara told APP on Thursday that initially PNCA announced to organize photography classes to capture the majesty and raw beauty of Balochistan province.
+An official of PNCA Asmara told APP that initially PNCA announced to organize photography classes to capture the majesty and raw beauty of Balochistan province.

 She said that registration process was in full swing for photography classes and so far two dozen citizens applied for this course.